 Above: October 2018 – The strangled ti kouka and forest margin have been released from the honeysuckle, which had runners up to 7 metres long running into the forest behind.
 The thickest stems were several centimetres thick.
 These were sawn part way through near the base, the mass of vine and foliage pressed over the roots as mulch, and after a few months of self-rotting were able to be uprooted, never to return.

-Above and below: October 2019 Released from destructive weeds, the survivors are thriving.
+Above and below: October 2019 – Released from destructive weeds, the survivors are thriving.

 Young native revegetation has progressed up the bank, with the aid of some seedlings planted on the exposed upper bank.
 The trees are densely surrounded by mostly wild native shrubs, grasses and creepers, with a few introduced (weed) species allowed to remain to complete dense ground cover.

-Light-tolerant weeds are now easy to control, due to the build up of loose ground litter and rich loose topsoil from decomposing weeds since herbicide spraying was suspended in June 2018.
+All weeds arising here are much easier to control now, due to the build up of loose ground litter and rich loose topsoil formed from the decomposing weeds since herbicide spraying was suspended in June 2018.
+Most light-dependent weeds are now shaded out, and the rest soon will be.

-However, with diligent ongoing removal of stems as they appear, it can be eradicated from an area.
-There is much less bindweed here than before our restoration started.
-In fact in 2020, before a 3 month interruption of our usual monitoring and weeding in 2021, bindweed had been almost eradicated.
+However, with diligent ongoing removal of stems as they appear, there is much less bindweed here than before our restoration started.

 The foreground is dominated by the young native trees, shrubs, grasses and creepers that have, over a period of nearly 5 years handweeding, replaced a large expanse of mown kikuyu.